awcodify/sysctl-theme/docs/quick-start.md

 ---

 Congratulations!
-You now have a functional Jekyll site using the Sysctl theme.
+You now have a functional Jekyll site using the Arsxy theme.
 Continue exploring the documentation to learn how to make the most of this theme's features.